8gears/keycloak-auth-proxy/README.md

 - `RESOURCE` (default `account`) The resource to request aka client id
 - `SECRET` Credential secret
 - `CONSTRAINT_PATH` (default `/*`) You can define multiple path but they must be separated with an `;`
+- `PROXY_TMPL` Instead of using the provided proxy config it is possible to provide a custom config.

 ## OpenShift Deployment